Yleisradio/babel-plugin-add-import-extension/README.md

 export { add, double } from "./lib/numbers.js";
 ```

-What this plugin does is to check all imported modules and if your module is not on `node_module` it will consider that is a project/local module and add the choosed extension, so for node modules it don't add any extension.
+What this plugin does is to check all imported modules, and if the module is
+local, or it is not a "root import", it will add the extension to the import.